SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 4.0.0 - by jastey
 	-Russian version by Arkie
-	-"Will O'Hara soundset subcomponent" splitted from component "Will O'Hara NPC", by Roberciiik -"Spawn less Monsters depending on Game Difficulty" splitted from main component (changes in monster numbers introduced in v.3.2.0 now optional)
+	-"Will O'Hara soundset subcomponent" splitted from component "Will O'Hara NPC", by Roberciiik -"Spawn less Monsters depending on Game Difficulty" splitted from main component (changes in monster numbers introduced in v.3.2.0 now optional); Polish translation by Cahir
 	-Journal entry about Haeball wanting the elven bow should not be doubled.
 	-Ordolath should give his wand of Polymorphing in all cases as a reward.
 	-Pass entrance in Fire Leaf Forest is open after talking to Oupaste, not before (Book of the Unknowing)